taigaio/taiga-doc/README.md

     $ mv output/* ../taiga-doc/api/generated/

+### Generate the documentation

-Now you can rebuild your documentation running `make`:
+Check the `Makefile` in order to have all the files indexed and now you can rebuild your documentation running `make`:

     $ make

+The result will appear in the `dist` directory.

 ### (Optional) Setup live preview in browser